anjali-deshpande-hub/chronic_kidney_disease/README.md

 ### Expectations
 Learners are expected to be working their normal synchronous hours along with their team members.

-## Policies
-* **Accessibility:** We want to provide an accessible learning environment for all.
-If there is something we can do to make this Module more accessible to you, please let us know.
-* **Module communications:** Communications take place over email or on Slack.
-* **Camera:** Keeping your camera on is optional.
-* **Microphone:** Please keep microphones muted unless you need to speak.
-Please indicate your name before speaking as some Zoom configurations make it hard to tell who is talking!
-* **Assessment:** You will be assessed on the individual progress of your work on the project.

 ## Requirements
 * Learners are not expected to have any coding experience, we designed the learning content for beginners.